BCtopics/Hello-Class/README.md

 ### Interests Screen

 Build another UIViewController.
 This time, it will contain a StackView of buttons.
 Make each button's title a interest you have.
-You should have between 5-10 buttons.
+You should have 5 buttons.

 1. Create a new UIViewController inside of Main.storyboard.
 Don't forget to create a new file/class.
 2. Use a StackView and UIButtons to create the view described above.